YURUNQUAN/R-cources-in-UM-Runquan/README.md

 You can find the scripts and reading materials used in this sample materials.
 Please don't hesitate to create issues or contact [Runquan Yu](https://github.com/YURUNQUAN) (SC02303@um.edu.mo or e1119091@u.nus.edu) if you have any questions about the codes.

+## Requirements

+Data (CSV, xlsx which are suggested), R, R-studio, and Basic knowledge of statistics.

 ## The first step before u run!
 ### A: install R and RStudio (both free!)
 (1) As for R: You can install it in: https://www.r-project.org/ (Not suitble for CN-Mainland users).
 (2) As for R-studio: You can find here: https://posit.co/download/rstudio-desktop/

+## Usage

+Most of the time you only need to change the data path to your own one.
+Make sure to install all packages before you start.